 Sloths are either nocturnal or diurnal and have three toes.
 However, diurnal sloths have three prominent fingers, while nocturnal sloths only have two.
-Despite being called two-toed sloths, this refers to their front limbs, which can also now be more appropriately called fingers.
+Despite being called toe-toed sloths, this refers to their front limbs, which can also now be more appropriately called fingers.
 Within these two types, there are a total of six species.

 Which of the sloths’ features help them live in their habitat?

-With their long, sharp claws, sloths can climb and hang onto tree branches.
+With their long, sharp claws, sloths can climb and hang on to tree branches.
 Even dead sloths can be found still hanging on.
 Their claws are also a useful defence against predators.
 Sloths can swim three times faster than they can move on land and can hold their breath underwater for up to 40 minutes.

 Sloths swim better than they move on land

 Sloths’ internal organs are attached to their ribcage so that they don’t compress against their lungs when upside down.
 They also have multi-chambered stomachs that are always full, which means their digestion is extremely important.
 A leaf takes 30 days to digest as they ferment it before digesting it.
-This process is faster in higher ambient temperatures, as is their food intake.
+This process is faster in higher ambient temperatures; as is their food intake.

 As sloths have extremely poor hearing and eyesight, they use their sense of smell to find food.
 Their noses also act as sweat glands, so when it’s hot their nose is often covered with beads of moisture.
 Algae grows on their fur, camouflaging them green, which in turn attracts insects that feed on the nutrients and camouflage themselves.

-Sloths have a very strong grip
+Sloths have very strong grip

 Where is the best place to see sloths?